WildlifeDatasets/wildlife-tools/docs/index.md

 ## Example
 ### 1. Create `WildlifeDataset`
-Using metadata from `wildlife-datasets`, create `WildlifeDataset` object for the SeaTurtleID.
+Using metadata from `wildlife-datasets`, create `WildlifeDataset` object for the StripeSpotter dataset.

 ```Python
 from wildlife_datasets.datasets import StripeSpotter